 Digital Vs. Analog Sound: Which is Better?

-In choosing between the two, it really depends on your preference.
-If you were to ask me, just for the convenience alone, I’d choose the digital sound format.
+Choosing between the two really depends on your preference.
+If you were to ask me, just for convenience alone, I’d choose the digital sound format.
 Storing, playing, and sharing the audio file is much easier.
 Editing digital sounds will also be a breeze.

 But the analog sound format has its own advantages as well.
 You’ll have amazing audio bandwidth with it and the quality won’t deteriorate.
 Again, there’s no big debate between these two formats.
 It’s a matter of which recording process you prefer and how you want to work on your recordings.